-- 4. Application for Inspection of Public Records - a.
-Public Records b.
-Request for MSDS Information
+4. Application for Inspection of Public Records

+a.
+Public Records

 Persons requesting to receive or inspect any public SARA Title III records shall file a written application on a form to be prepared by the SFRPC (see 2. above), describing the records requested to be inspected.